akamohid/Enhanced-Rail-fence-Cipher/README.md

 ## 📘 Abstract

-The **Enhanced Rail Fence Cipher (ERFC)** is a modern encryption scheme that merges classical transposition with emoji-based substitution, aiming to bridge security with human-centered design.
+The **Enhanced Rail-Fence Cipher (ERFC)** is a modern encryption scheme that merges classical transposition with emoji-based substitution, aiming to bridge security with human-centered design.
 ERFC is built on the classical Rail Fence Cipher, enhanced with key-based emoji substitution, randomized matrix transposition, and integrity hashing via SHA-256.
 It is especially useful for educational, lightweight secure messaging, and cryptographic puzzles.

 ---